-Medellin is also a great place to take salsa lessons it you’re keen to learn, rather than flail.
+Medellin is also a great place to take salsa lessons if you’re keen to learn, rather than flailing about.

 While I generally prefer to explore a city on my own, it’s hard to deny the appeal of certain organized tours where everything is taken care of for you and you get a much quicker insight and understanding of local customs, culture, and history.

 If you’re uncertain about your ability to travel independently or just want to maximize your time in this incredible city, then taking a guided tour or activity is hard to beat.

 Check out some more of the awesome tours you can do in Medellin here.